Selling Your Tenanted Property in BC

-- Wait for your current lease to expire, then switch over to the month to month if your tenant is still interested in staying.
-With a month to month tenancy you require 60 days notice, while a lease cannot be broken until the expiry date unless mutually agreed to by both the landlord and the tenant.
-Buyers may need a relatively quick possession, and a long completion date (i.e. 6-12 months) can have an impact on your sales price.
+Wait for your current lease to expire, then switch over to the month to month if your tenant is still interested in staying in your unit.
+Potential buyers may need a relatively quick possession, and a long completion date (i.e. 6-12 months) can have an impact on your sales price.

-- Don’t let your tenant bully you around and only book showings between certain times.
+Don’t let your tenant bully you around and only book showings between certain times.
 You are entitled to show the home if you give them 24 hours notice.
 Do your best to be respectful of them and only show between 9AM-8PM, no later and no earlier.
-Make sure that your realtor adds in the realtor remarks and public remarks that 24 hours notice is mandatory as per tenancy act, so that there aren’t requests put in 2 hours before.

-Are you thinking about selling your rental income and maxing out on the price of Vancouver real estate?
+Are you thinking about selling your rental property?
 Call us today at 604-765-0376 for your free evaluation and guideline of how to sell your partial or fully tenanted property.
 Prefer text?
 604-319-0200.
-Or email us at firstname.lastname@example.org.
+Or email us at firstname.lastname@example.org to start a conversation!

 OTHER POSTS YOU MIGHT BE INTERESTED IN…